MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 > - (Cluster and Workload) **Conduct capacity planning.** Perform and iterate on a detailed capacity plan exercise that includes SKU, autoscale settings, IP addressing, and failover considerations.
 >
 >   After formalizing your capacity plan, it should be frequently updated by continuously observing the resource utilization of the cluster.
-> - (Cluster) **Define a cluster scaling strategy.** Configure scaling to ensure that resources are adjusted efficiently to meet workload demands without overuse or waste.
+> - (Cluster) **Define a scaling strategy.** Configure scaling to ensure that resources are adjusted efficiently to meet workload demands without overuse or waste.
 Use AKS features like cluster autoscaling and Horizontal pod autoscaler to dynamically meet your workload needs with reduced operational burden and Optimize your workload to operate and deploy efficiently in a container.
 >
 >   Review the [Scaling and Partitioning](/azure/well-architected/performance-efficiency/scale-partition) guide to understand the various aspects of scaling configuration.
 >
 > - (Cluster and Workload) **Conduct performance testing.** Perform ongoing load testing activities that exercise both the pod and cluster autoscaler.
 Compare results against the performance targets and and established baselines.
+>
-> - (Cluster and Workload) **Scale workloads and flows independently.** Follow the guidance in [Optimize workload design using flows](/azure/well-architected/design-guides/optimize-workload-using-flows) to identify and prioritize your flows.
-Separate workloads and flows into different node pools allowing independent scalling.
+> - (Cluster and Workload) **Scale workloads and flows independently.** Separate workloads and flows into different node pools allowing independent scalling.
+Follow the guidance in [Optimize workload design using flows](/azure/well-architected/design-guides/optimize-workload-using-flows) to identify and prioritize your flows.

 ### Recommendations